Admissions and Occupancy

 - Scan it and email to firstname.lastname@example.org.

 All pre-applications are date and time stamped when they are received in the office.
 The date and time of the fax or email record will be utilized for pre-applications sent in this manner.
-Please note: if a pre-application is illegible, unsigned, and/or with enough information for palcement on the waiting list, it will be returned to applicant for completion and resubmission.
+Please note: if a pre-application is illegible, unsigned, and/or without enough information for placement on the waiting list, it will be returned to applicant for completion and re-submission.

 After you have submitted your pre-application